MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 	user creates a new notification for one of the items on their calendar.
 The calendar item object is passed into the method, a notification object is created and is linked to the object.
 The notfication is stored into the database.
 If the method is successful then a boolean is returned as True to indicate success to the U.I.
 	If the method fails "False" is returned and the U.I. displays an error message.
-	See use case 3.4.2 for details of when this function is used.</td>
+	See use case 3.4.2 for details of when this function is used.

+Parameters:
+Calendar Item - The calendar Item object which the new notification will become associated with.

+Return:
+Boolean that is true if the procedure was successful, false if an error occured.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>